 - Oven Temperature: Your baking technique and oven temperature is a crucial factor for baking light, fluffy lemon muffins!
 During the first 15 minutes of baking, the leavening agents react to heat which causes your muffins to puff up.
 For the fluffiest muffins, bake for 5 minutes at a heat of 425°F. Then, reduce the oven temperature to 350°F and continue baking for 13-15 minutes.
 The initial burst of hot air helps lift the tops of the muffins quickly, while reducing the temperature allows the insides of the muffins to bake without drying out.
 Read: Fluffy, sky high muffins, just like your favorite bakery!

-Can you make muffins in advance?
+Can you make this recipe for muffins with lemon in advance?

 You can make Lemon streusel muffins ahead of time!
 In fact, they are the perfect treat to have on hand for grab-and-go breakfasts, brunch for a crowd, quick snacks or easy desserts!